scalar/scalar/README.md

 ### With Fastify

-Our fastify plugin makes it so easy to render a reference, there’s no excuse to not have a documentation for your API.
+Our fastify plugin makes it so easy to render a reference, there’s no excuse to not have documentation for your API.

 ```ts
 await fastify.register(require('@scalar/fastify-api-reference'), {